 Research Experience for Undergraduates

 The Analytical Chemistry REU program is a 9-10-week, full-time research opportunity at the University of Notre Dame.
-In 2017, the program will run from May 22 through July 29.
-Eight students will be supported through NSF funding.

 - Full room and board